CoenWarmer/kbn-ts-type-check-oblt-server-go/README.md

 # kbn-ts-type-check-oblt-server-go

-Go port of the TypeScript type-check artifact cache server.
+Standalone cache service for granular TypeScript type-check artifacts.
 It **polls** a GCS bucket for new monolithic archives (produced by an external CI, e.g. Kibana), **transforms** them into a granular index + content-addressed artifact store, and **serves** on-demand artifact tars via HTTP.
 It does not depend on the Kibana repo.

 - **Local:** Run with `DESTINATION_TYPE=local` and `DESTINATION_PATH=./data/artifacts` to store artifacts on the filesystem.
 - **GCP:** Run with `DESTINATION_TYPE=gcs` and `DESTINATION_BUCKET=your-bucket` to store artifacts in a GCS bucket.

-## Why Go?
+## Features

 - **True parallelism**: all CPU cores for gzip/gunzip (no libuv thread-pool cap).
 - **Streaming pipeline**: `io.Pipe` and tee eliminate buffering during passthrough and selective restores.